-In Order 888, FERC declined to apply the OATT requirement to transmissions for bundled retail sales, stating without explanation that although full open access would be “helpful” to eliminate undue discrimination, it was “not necessary.”
+In Order 888, FERC declined to apply the OATT requirement to transmission for bundled retail sales, stating without explanation that although full open access would be “helpful” to eliminate undue discrimination, it was “not necessary.”
 Order 888 at 31,699.
-FERC did not assert, or offer any evidence, that the problem of undue discrimination in interstate transmission is any less pervasive, less important, or more readily curable by other means in the case of transmissions for bundled retail sales than in other transmissions.
+FERC did not assert, or offer any evidence, that the problem of undue discrimination in interstate transmission is any less pervasive, less important, or more readily curable by other means in the case of transmission for bundled retail sales than in other transmission.
 FERC’s carveout thus violated the basic principles of administrative law that an agency must explain its actions and must base factual findings on substantial evidence.
 See Motor Vehicle Mfrs.
 Assoc. v.
 State Farm Mutual Auto Ins.
 Co., 463 U.S. 29, 48, 52 (1983) (“an agency must cogently explain why it has exercised its discretion in a given manner”; there must be a “rational connection between the facts found and the choice made,”); Burlington Truck Lines v.
 United States, 371 U.S. 156, 168 (1962).
 In this case, FERC’s “not necessary” finding is not only unsupported by the substantial evidence required by the FPA, see 16 U.S.C. § 825l, it wholly contradicts the facts the agency did find.

 The Orders under review reflect a record establishing that the vertically integrated utilities’ monopoly control over the interstate transmission grid has been “the single greatest impediment” to competition in bulk power marketing, Pet.
 App.
 558a, and that the discriminatory behavior of these utilities threatens to “smother the fledgling competition in electricity markets and undermine the national policies reflected in the Energy Policy Act of 1992 to encourage the development of competitive markets.”
 Order 888-A at 30,176.
 FERC documented example after example of discriminatory conduct: outright refusals to transmit, delay tactics, and inferior terms of service.
 See Order 888 at 31,683, 31,919, Appendix C. And FERC concluded that nothing short of open access was sufficient to remedy this pervasive undue discrimination.
 See Order 888-A at 30,176 (“absent open access, undue discrimination will continue to be a fact of life in today’s and tomorrow’s electric power markets”; “[t]he only way to effectuate competitive markets and remedy discrimination is through readily available, non-discriminatory transmission access”).

-None of these findings distinguishes between transmissions for bundled sales and unbundled sales, and there is no reason to expect any such distinction.
+None of these findings distinguishes between transmission for bundled sales and unbundled sales, and there is no reason to expect any such distinction.
 A vertically integrated utility has the same control over the transmission facilities that competitors need, regardless of how the utility accounts for and bills for its services at retail.
 For that reason, FERC described the need for open access broadly, suggesting that “all” transmission facilities must move to open access to avoid “benefit[ing] some customers at the expense of others.”
 Id. at 133a (Order 888).
 See also id. at 611a (NOPR) (“Unless all public utilities are required to provide non-discriminatory open access transmission, the ability to achieve full wholesale power competition, and resulting consumer benefits, will be jeopardized”).
 Indeed, in its Notice of Proposed Rulemaking, FERC recognized that limiting open access to unbundled transmission “raises the possibility that the quality of transmission service for retail purposes will be superior to the quality of transmission service offered for wholesale purposes”—i.e., that wholesale competitors will receive lower-quality transmission than the vertically integrated utility provides to itself in serving its own retail customers—but the agency never returned to this concern at any point in its proceedings.
 Id. at 634a.